Russia's Medvedev: EU "bull in china shop" on Cyprus

-MOSCOW Russian Prime Minister Dmitry Medvedev criticized the European Union's handling of the financial crisis gripping Cyprus on Wednesday, describing it as a "bull in a china shop".
+MOSCOW Russian Prime Minister Dmitry Medvedev criticised the European Union's handling of the financial crisis gripping Cyprus on Wednesday, describing it as a "bull in a china shop".

 He also raised the prospect of cancelling a tax treaty with the island, where many Russians keep billions of euros in savings that have been a factor in negotiations on aid to Cypriot banks.